DongChen06/DongChen06.github.io/_pages/about.md

   </thead>
 </table>

+- <span style="color:darkred"> New! </span> 12/2023.
+"Diffusion models for agriculture image generation" has been accepted by COMPAG
 - <span style="color:darkred"> New! </span> 11/2023.
 "Label-efficient Learning in Agriculture" has been accepted by COMPAG
 - <span style="color:darkred"> New! </span> 11/2023.
 "Event-trigger MPC" has been accepted by T-IV [[Paper]](https://ieeexplore.ieee.org/document/10306336)
 - <span style="color:darkred"> New! </span> 09/2023.
 I gave an invited talk on "Communication-Efficient Decentralized MARL for CACC" at 2023 IEEE ITSC.